5 Tips for Getting Booked

 By now you’re probably aware there are changes to the casting process, including required COVID-19 testing.
 Each production has different protocols around the amount and frequency of testing, so it’s extremely important to pay attention to the dates listed in the job post or message.
 Please do not submit or reply yes unless you are available without time restrictions for all of the testing and work dates.

 To help ensure the safety of the set, some projects may also opt to carry Background Actors.
 This means you are hired and paid for a consecutive number of days, whether you work all of the days or not.
 When looking for work, please pay attention to the dates you are carried to avoid becoming double booked on another project.
-Our article Carrying Background: What You Should Know has more details to help you understand the carry process.

 You may also be booked for virtual interviews and fittings.
 Instead of attending these bookings in person, you will meet with production over Zoom or another video conferencing platform.
 Even though you may be at home, virtual meetings are still work.
 Please act professionally and be sure your attire and background are appropriate.